xangin/WT32-ETH01-esphome-pwm-fan-control/README.md

 | **TACH Fan 3** | **GPIO 39** | **Input Only.
 Requires ext.
 10kΩ Pull-up** |
 | **TACH Fan 4** | GPIO 32 | Uses internal Pull-up |

-> **⚠️ Important Hardware Note:**
-> GPIO 35, 36, and 39 are **Input-Only** pins on the ESP32 and do not have internal pull-up resistors.
-Since PC Fan TACH signals are usually Open-Collector, you **MUST** add physical 10kΩ pull-up resistors (connected to 3.3V) for these three pins, otherwise RPM readings will be zero.

 ## ⚙️ Configuration

 The YAML configuration is designed to be flexible.
 You can customize the following variable at the top of the file: